SystemsApproach/tcpcc/avoidance.rst

 again to fully utilize the network.
 The result was a protocol which performed similarly to Reno for fixed links but outperformed it by substantial margins when lossy links were involved.

+Tuning the congestion control algorithm to deal with wireless links continues to be a challenging problem, and to complicate matters, WiFi and the Mobile Cellular network have different properties.
+We return to this issue in Chapter 7.

 New Vegas
 ~~~~~~~~~~~~~~~~